 by Alan Isaac

 Carefully weigh whom you chose for your letters.
-It is best to have letters from people who know your work, who are familiar with your capabilities, and who know you well enough to judge your personal qualities.
+It is best to have letters from people who have evaluated your work, are familiar with your capabilities, and know you well enough to judge your personal qualities.
 This usually means that you will have had more than a single course with your letter writers.
 Preferably, you will have visited them during office hours or, even better, written a research paper under their guidance.
-In some situations, letters from senior faculty will carry the most weight.
+In some situations, letters from senior faculty carry the most weight.

 I am happy to provide a letter of recommendation to any student who has passed a course with me with a grade of A- or better.
 Lower grades by no means rule out a letter of recommendation, but they should cause you to consider carefully whether I am in a position to make the best assessment of your academic potential.